 "Subco" means a subsidiary of the Issuer, formed the purpose of selling a 40% interest to a third-party Purchaser, which will allow the Purchaser to receive investment funds from investors with Registered Accounts.

-"Transfer Agent" means Alliance Trust Company.
+"Transfer Agent" means Alliance Trust Company, located in Calgary, Alberta.